joagre/ratatoskr/ideas/r.md

 `kill(jid)`: Just like that

-### A concurrency example
+## A concurrency example

 A small concurrent example may clear things up.
 Below is a main function which spawns jobs to compute Ackermann function values for the parameters `m = 3, n = 1 ..
 10`.
-The `main` function uses an Ackermann singleton class to start 10 jobs and then waits for all jobs to send a result back as a message.
+The `main` function uses an Ackermann singleton struct to start 10 jobs and then waits for all jobs to send a result back as a message.

 ```
-import std.concurrency
+import conc = std.concurrency
 import std.stdio

 main() {